cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 ### Summary of Changes

-Wave 5 is a minor change to the survey instrument with the addition of a few new items.
+Wave 5 contains minor changes to the survey instrument and a few new items.
 Please review the changes carefully when you use responses from multiple waves of this survey.

 Note that this changelog is a draft; as the survey instrument is finalized, this changelog will be updated to include all final changes.